Hieromon/AutoConnect/README.md

 - Fixed credentials not erased correctly. (issue #388)
 - Fixed AutoConnectText posterior being unavailable.

-##### Important note
+##### Important Notes:

+1. Upgraded Arduino core 2.0.0 for ESP32 will increase the compiled sketch binary size.
+Your sketch may not fit in the flash and may occur an error during the linkage phase.
+In ESP32 Arduino core 2.0.0, the default maximum sketch binary size is 1280 KB, an area of the same size is reserved for OTA.
+1472 KB is added as a file system area to this.
+You can change this partition definition at will with Arduino IDE for each build.
+You can also reallocate the SPIFFS area to the sketch binary if the sketch does not require a large file.
+Select menu `Tool` > `Partition Scheme`, you will be able to find a partition scheme that fits your sketch.
+Also, in the PlatformIO environment, it can be changed by adding the `board_build.partitions` directive to the `platformio.ini` file.
+See [FAQ](https://hieromon.github.io/AutoConnect/faq.html#sketch-size) of Documentation for details.
-When building a sketch in the PlatformIO environment, a compile error may appear that says "File system header file not found".
+2. When building a sketch in the PlatformIO environment, a compile error may appear that says: *File system header file not found*.
 This error can be avoided by setting the library search mode to the `deep` in with the `platformio.ini` file.
-See the documentation [FAQ](https://hieromon.github.io/AutoConnect/faq.html#compile-error-due-to-file-system-header-file-not-found) for more details.
+See [FAQ](https://hieromon.github.io/AutoConnect/faq.html#compile-error-due-to-file-system-header-file-not-found) of Documentation for details.

 ### [1.2.3] Jan.
 3, 2021